eshachakraborty867/QProber-ContentSummarization/README.md

 		  Our program prints each topic content summary to a text file, containing all the words in the sample -in dictionary order- together with their respective document frequencies.

 		  The text of a web page is extracted using the command "lynx --dump".
 After that we parse the obtained contents.
-Any text beyond 'References' if not considered.
+Any text beyond 'References' is not considered.
 We have substituted any character that is not an English alphabet by a ' '(i.e. blank space).
 After that we have parsed the srtings to obtain words.
 To avoid case-sensitive issues, all parsed words are converted to lowercase.

-		  We maintain a dictionary called 'countword' to store the frequency f each word.
-In the final step we are printing th sorted dictionary to a text file (eg Root-diabetes.org.txt).
+		  We maintain a dictionary called 'countword' to store the frequency of each word.
+In the final step we are printing the sorted dictionary to a text file (eg Root-diabetes.org.txt).

 Note
 -----